siddarthkalra/siddarthkalra.github.io/Content/articles/2020-12-20-migrated-to-publish.md

 # Migrated to Publish

-Today, I'm so glad to share that this website has been migrated to [Publish](https://github.com/JohnSundell/Publish), a static site generator by John Sundell! 🎉
+Today, I'm so glad to share that this website has been migrated to [Publish](https://github.com/JohnSundell/Publish), a static site generator by John Sundell written in Swift! 🎉

 I love working in [Swift](https://swift.org/) so this was a no-brainer for me and for many others it seems.
 This website is hosted on [GitHub Pages](https://pages.github.com/) and previously you were almost forced to adopt something like [Jekyll](https://jekyllrb.com/), a static site generator written in Ruby.
 Well, those days are over!
 I want to take this opportunity to document some learnings and future enhancements.